hershbhasin/hershbhasin.github.io/_posts/2019-10-21-azure-stream-analytics.md

 ![analytics_pipelinemess](../assets/analytics_pipelinemess.PNG)

 Having a "well-known" data stores means that that data gets locked away in tables and  schemas, and this becomes a drawback when data has to be extracted from multiple stores, say by a offline batch process which needs to extract data from many databases and aggregate it for analytics.
 This  batch process would need to understand the specific schema of each of these databases,  unlock and open the door of each table as it were, and then perform transformation on the data.
-You can end up building hundreds of pipelines to extract data locked away and interwoven in these databases, caches and search indexes.
+You can end up building hundreds of pipelines to extract data that is locked away and interwoven in these databases, caches and search indexes.
 This is inherently complicated and hard to manage.

 # Data Streams